-The surgery and placement of the bone anchored hearing aid inside the skull bone is not a complicated procedure.
+The surgery and placement of the Baha hearing aid implant inside the skull bone is not a complicated procedure.
 Although there are a number of issues you should take into account when having such a hearing aid.
-It is very important to provide daily care for the skin around the implant to avoid infections and inflammations – it is best for that area to be free of hair follicles.
+It is very important to provide daily care for the skin around the hearing implant to avoid infections and inflammations – it is best for that area to be free of hair follicles.
 In addition, you should be careful with the external sound processor as it is delicate and can be damaged easily.

-Although a bone anchored hearing aid is a widely used solution for people with hearing impairment that cannot be helped by regular hearing aids, not everyone that can benefit from this technology is suitable for it.
+Although a baha hearing aid is a widely used solution for people with hearing impairment that cannot be helped by regular hearing aids, not everyone that can benefit from this technology is suitable for it.
 The patient's skull must have a particular thickness.
 This is why small children cannot have this surgery, as their skull is thinner and softer than an adults.

 As this is a surgical procedure, the first part of the process is to have a series of consultations with a qualified audiologist and surgeon.
 Consult your GP initially who will screen you and refer you for further consultations where necessary to determine cause and suitability.

 Another type of hearing aid used for unilateral hearing loss is the bone conduction hearing aid.
 This transfers the sound from the ear with hearing loss to the normal ear through the bone.
 Bone Conduction hearing aids can either be body worn or fitted in a headband.
 The bone conductor receives sound from the microphone and vibrates to mimic the sound waves which the ear would normally receive.